-Safety when handling animals is a top priority at Butte Humane Society.
-The shelter environment can be very stressful and shelter dog behavior can be unpredictable.
-Maintaining animal well-being and working with minimal restraint is optimal, but the safety of volunteers and staff always comes first.
+Safety is a top priority when handling animals at Butte Humane Society.
+The shelter environment can be very stressful, and dog behavior can be unpredictable.
+While it is ideal to maintain animal well-being and work with minimal restraint, the safety of volunteers and staff always comes first.